• COMING SOON

 summa cum laude graduate of the University of California, San Diego, he earned his M.D. from the UCLA School of Medicine, completed his neurology residency at UCLA, and pursued advanced fellowship training at UCLA and also at Cedars-Sinai Medical Center in Los Angeles.
 His subspecialty training encompassed intraoperative neuromonitoring, clinical neurophysiology, electromyography (EMG/NCV), electroencephalography (EEG), vestibular (balance) testing and neuromuscular disease.

 Appointed Clinical Professor, Dr. Barton serves on staff with leading universities nationwide, consulting on Intraoperative Neuromonitoring and Neurodiagnostics.
-His academic collaborations have included:
+He continues to hold academic and teaching positions.
+His academic affiliations include:

 • Cleveland Clinic